GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 #### Microsoft OS compatibility descriptors

 The INF file approach above is cumbersome because it requires configuring every user's machine ahead of time.
-Windows 8.1 and higher offer an alternative through the use of custom USB descriptors.
+Windows 8.1 and higher offers an alternative through the use of custom USB descriptors.
 These descriptors provide information to the Windows operating system when the device is first plugged in that would normally be included in the INF file.